hwayne/learntla-v2/docs/core/setup.rst

 .. figure:: img/setup/scratch_eval.png

-Now whenever I run the model, the output of ``Eval`` will be put on the box to the right.
+Now whenever I run the model, the output of ``Eval`` will be placed in the "Value" box below.
 In this case, it will be 0.
 But if I change the ``Eval`` expression, I get something different.

 .. code:: diff